saud-learning-services/automated-video-brander/README.md

 # Sauder Automated Video Branding Tool
 Python application that automates branding post-processiing for educational video content at UBC Sauder.

+## Problem to solve

+The change to online delivery of classes due to COVID-19 has led to the desire to brand videos used for course content delivery.
+Video content and branding processes, including an intro, outro, and watermarking of the video content is required.
+This process, if edited manually for the anticipated hundreds of hours of content, would take a tremendous amount of effort to produce.
+An automated process is required to ensure the content can be produced in a timely manner.
+We have identified a process in conjunction with our selected video platform, Panopto, to automate the download, process, and return of branded content.

+This process makes use of the Panopto SOAP and RESTful API's to download, brand, and upload the branded content.

+## Solution Process

 Run at consistant intervals to support video-automation process where:
 1. Faculty members at Sauder create and upload single-stream or dual-stream video content to Panopto
 2. Faculty members submit a Google Form specifying what kind of branding treatment they'd like to recieve